ktibrahim/springboot-react-dockerized-app-tutorial/README.md

 docker ps
 ```

-## Build and install the spring boot application
+## Build and install the application
 Now in the project's root directory execute below command to build the project's JAR, this will also run tests.

 ```